Review | In ‘Payback,’ by Mary Gordon, a reality-show host seeks revenge

 Cue flashback.
-And we’re transported to 1972, to a girl’s school in Rhode Island, where we take up with a young art teacher named Agnes, whom we follow through much of her long life and most of the book.
+And we’re transported to 1972, to a girls’ school in Rhode Island, where we take up with a young art teacher named Agnes, whom we follow through much of her long life and most of the book.
 We’re a very long way from the opening world of staged encounters and plastic surfaces summed up in Quin Archer’s manufactured appearance — “her skin’s firm, wrinkleless texture . . . her signature hair: silver spikes, baffling speculations about her real age . . . her signature orange lipstick.”

 Only Quin’s small eyes, which she has made “a kind of trademark, emphasizing them with lines of thick black kohl,” hint at where she figures in Agnes’s story — when we meet Heidi Stolz, a student whose small eyes are made much of.
 Also, Agnes is the only one we know of who has done any harm, though there the equation gets tricky — because what Agnes has done, and what she pays for all her life, in a sense, before being confronted by Heidi/Quin nearly 50 years later, is a sin of omission whose enormity only the two of them can see.